AvolitesLtd/TitanManual/docs/cue-lists/cue-list-timing.md

     affected by the fade.*

     -   The <strong>fade out time</strong> of the cue is set by default to be the same as the fade in time.
-You can change the fade out time by pressing \[Fade Out\], then type the time in seconds and press <Keys.HardKey>Enter</Keys.HardKey>.
+You can change the fade out time by pressing <Keys.SoftKey>Fade Out</Keys.SoftKey>, then type the time in seconds and press <Keys.HardKey>Enter</Keys.HardKey>.
 To set equal to Fade In time, delete the time and leave the box blank.

     *The fade out time starts when the next cue fires, so if you set the